vedranaa/icosphere/README.md

  <img src="https://render.githubusercontent.com/render/math?math=V(\nu)=12 %2B 10\,(\nu^2 - 1), \, \, \, F(\nu)=20 \cdot \nu^2">

-which gives a sequence of mesh verticees
+which gives a sequence of mesh vertices

      12, 42, 92, 162, 252, 362, 492, 642, 812, 1002, 1212, 1442, 1692, 1962,
      2252, 2562, 2892, 3242, 3612, 4002, 4412, 4842, 5292, 5762, 6252, 6762,
      7292, 7842, 8412, 9002, 9612, 10242...

-with 15 meshes having between 2562 and 10242 vertices.
+Now there is 15 meshes having between 2562 and 10242 vertices.
 The advantage is even more pronounced when using higher resolutions.

 The code was originally developed for [this work](https://ieeexplore.ieee.org/document/7182720).